buzden/deptycheck/docs/source/tutorials/t01-generator-monad.md

 Here's what's new:
 *   `choose (18, 99)` creates a recipe for picking a random number in that range.

+> [!NOTE]\
+> The `choose` function randomly picks between two generators with equal probability (50/50).
+This gives you a simple way to add variation to your generators.
 *   The `<$>` operator takes the result from the recipe on the right (our random number) and feeds it into the function on the left (`MkProfile "Alice"`).

 ### Run it multiple times